 Myth: I don’t need to see a doctor if the only thing he or she will tell me is to get some rest.

-Fact: While rest is often the first intervention, there are a number of evaluations that should take place in order to assess the severity of injury and to ensure that a proper treatment plan is put into place.
-Concussion is a brain injury and must be managed accordingly.
+Fact: While rest is often the first intervention, a comprehensive evaluation should take place in order to assess the severity of injury and to ensure that a proper treatment plan is put into place.
+In some situations, excess rest may negatively influence recovery.

 Concussions are complex injuries, and because every situation is different, we always recommend seeking medical attention from a health professional trained in the management and treatment of concussions.
 To learn more about concussion treatment, visit the UPMC Sports Medicine Concussion Program website.